FusionAuth/fusionauth-site/site/_posts/2022-08-11-10log-fusionauth.md

 **Dan:** What problems did we solve for you?

-**Kőműves:** With FusoinAuth, we do not need to build out a user management/login system.
+**Kőműves:** With FusionAuth, we do not need to build out a user management/login system.

 **Dan:** How were you solving them before FusionAuth?